-Aphids – A hard spray of water can be used to remove aphids from plants.
+Pests: Aphids – A hard spray of water can be used to remove aphids from plants.
 Wash off with water occasionally as needed early in the day.
-Check for evidence of natural enemies such as gray-brown or bloated parasitized aphids and the presence of larvae of lady beetles and lacewings.
+Check for evidence of natural enemies such as grey-brown or bloated parasitized aphids and the presence of larvae of lady beetles and lacewings.
 If the plants are healthy, aphids will probably never be a problem.

 Flea beetles – Control weeds.
 Use row covers to help protect plants from early damage.
 Put in place at planting and remove before temperatures get too hot or plants start to flower.